Lithanel/Lithanel_page/content/_index.md

 ## Snowball Parkour

-Welcome to my university VR-Project about locomotion and interaction.
+Welcome to my university VR-Project about locomotion and interaction. <br>
+My name is Kyu Hwan Yoo and I am currently doing my Master's degree at the Technical university Darmstadt. <br>
-In this blog I will guide you through my development journey and I hope to give you a good insight about my ideas and struggles.
+In this blog I will guide you through my development journey and I hope to give you a good insight about my ideas and struggles. <br>
+So let's not waste any more and get started right away.